Everyone has an opinion on how to cook a steak. This is how we do it.

 Again, start early.
 Light the fire about 3 – 4 hours before you want to eat.

-I use Iron bark because that’s what I’ve got, but any hardwood will work.
-Iron bark burns clean and hot compared to a lot of other Australian woods.
+I use Ironbark because that’s what I’ve got, but any hardwood will work.
+Ironbark burns clean and hot compared to a lot of other Australian woods.
 Fruit woods like apple, cherry, and pecan are expensive so just use a small piece for flavour when you are cooking.
-Chips from Bunnings are fine too.
+Chips from Bunnings work fine too.

 Two-Zone Fire.
 Set up a two-zone fire.
 One area should be hot with direct heat, and another area should be cooler with indirect heat.
-This give you a place to sear the steak and somewhere to let it cook more slowly without burning.
+This gives you a place to sear the steak and somewhere to let it cook more slowly without burning.
+It’s a quick way to turning the heat up or down.

 Hot Tip